geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 [^henry-ford-quote]: While it _is true_ that the quote is often attributed to Ford, there's [no evidence](https://www.snopes.com/news/2025/02/23/horses-quote-henry-ford/) of him actually saying it.
 But _"never let the truth get in the way of a good story"_ --Mark Twain, or was it...?
 [^big-bang]: I'll extend an olive branch here and say that there truly are people who try to design the perfect product in their ivory tower, and yes, those people will most likely never release _anything_, let alone anything that anyone actually wants.
 [^vertical]: Quote from Richin Jose: "How not to build an MVP: The Flawed 'Skateboard to Car' Analogy" [here](https://richinjose.medium.com/how-not-to-build-an-mvp-the-flawed-skateboard-to-car-analogy-4920a845f151).
 The article goes on to compare the MVP to a thin slice of layered cake, rather than delivering the whole top layer of frosting.
 Very tasty mental image, but doesn't work one bit as a development metaphor, since we'd have to bake the whole cake to deliver a slice...
-[^potentially-shippable]: I had a whole rant about how this ties into the whole _potentially shippable product_ that's still echoing in the agile world.
-But I'll leave it at that and present what I think is a better mental model to inform our development and one that still helps us gather feedback.
-Because, mind you, that whole getting-feedback-thingy is still great.
-I went down a rabbit hole trying to find the origins of the potentially releasable product phrasing.
-I looked in various editions of the Scrum guide.
-The [2013 guide](https://scrumguides.org/docs/scrumguide/v1/Scrum-Guide-US.pdf) speaks of the "potentially releasable increment", which is pretty close.
-The [2020 guide](https://scrumguides.org/docs/scrumguide/v2020/2020-Scrum-Guide-US.pdf) has notably softened the language to: "In order to provide value, the Increment must be usable".
-While that language sure is mellower, the whole idea is still echoing in agile circles today and I don't think that it's doing anyone any good.
-See [here](https://www.visual-paradigm.com/scrum/sprint-increment-potential-shippable-mvp-mmp/) or [here](https://staragile.com/blog/potentially-shippable-product) for pretty recent references to the terminology.
 [^mode-of-transport]: Cut to all AI and DeFi companies with hundreds of millions in funding and absolutely no concrete vision other than to "revolutionize" finance, intelligence—you name it...
-[^better]: Where _better_ is measured by the degree to which the user needs and requirements are satisfied.
 [^minecraft]: The skateboard of Minecraft is described as:  "You couldn't do much in the first version – it was basically an ugly blocky 3d-landscape where you can dig up blocks and place them elsewhere to build crude structures.".
 Surely a simpler version, but does this version of Minecraft (as described) have the same relation to modern Minecraft as a skateboard has to a car?
 Why not leave it at prototype here as well?
 If the core point is that this version was playable and testable, I still think that the skateboard isn't a good metaphor.
 [^lego]: Except for the lego example, where he explicitly admits that he doesn't even know where the skateboard is, but he does emphasize the importance of early user feedback.
 For good measure, he throws in another Lego example that didn't have a skateboard and subsequently failed...I guess that the point of that section is to say that the successful development did incorporate early user feedback, while the failed one did not.
 Sure, but what's that got to do with skateboards?